 \section{Optical fluctuation-dissipation theorem}

 The loss-induced quantum limit can be viewed as arising from the optical dissipation, analogous to the thermal noise from the mechanical dissipation.
 Such an analogy, in some limiting cases, can be made exact by using the fluctuation-dissipation theorem (FDT)\,\cite{Kubo1966}.
 In GW community, the FDT has been widely applied for analysing other classical fundamental limits to GW detectors, arising from the thermal noise in the suspension and test-mass mirrors\,\cite{Saulson:book, Levin:Direct, Harry:AO2006}.
-The idea of applying FDT to the optical degrees of freedom was first envisioned by Nicolas D. Smith and Yuri Levin\,\footnote{Private communications.}, and the goal is to provide a unified treatment of the quantum noise and the classical thermal noise.
+The idea of applying FDT to the optical degrees of freedom was first envisioned by one of us Nicolas D. Smith and Yuri Levin\,\footnote{Private communications.}, and the goal is to provide a unified treatment of the quantum noise and the classical thermal noise.
 However, the non-equilibrium nature of the quantum measurement process defies a straightforward generalisation.
-In particular, we have a coherent laser field driving the system out of equilibrium which induces internal optomechanical squeezing.
+In particular, we have a coherent laser field driving the system out of equilibrium which induces internal ponderomotive squeezing.
 Interestingly, as we have seen from the previous analysis, the internal squeezing only changes the loss limit by a factor of 4 without changing the dependence to other parameters.
-Therefore, the equilibrium FDT applied to the case without the internal squeezing can provide some quantitative and useful insight into the loss limit, as shown by the discussion below.
+Therefore, the equilibrium FDT applied to the case without the internal squeezing can provide some quantitative and useful insights into the loss limit, as what we are trying to show in the discussion below.

 Since we are looking at the optical frequency, the external continuum field introduced by the optical loss, to a good approximation, can be treated as a zero-temperature heat bath.
-As a result, according to the FDT\,\cite{Callen1951,Kubo1966}, any dynamical quantity $x$ of the system, with couples to the continuum field, satisfies
+As a result, according to the FDT\,\cite{Callen1951,Kubo1966}, any dynamical quantity $x$ of the system, which couples to the continuum field, satisfies

 where $\chi_{xx}$ is the susceptibility of $x$ and ${\rm Im}[\chi_{xx}]$ means its imaginary part which quantifies the dissipation.